 November 19, 2017 — Tether is hacked when 31 million tether are moved from the Tether treasury wallet into an unauthorized Bitcoin address.
 Tether initiates a hard fork to prevent those funds from being spent.

-After this hack, Tether notes on its website (archive) that redemption of USDT for real dollars is no longer possible.
-(Although, it is worth nothing here, that there is no record of anyone having redeemed their USDT for dollars at any point before this either.)
+After this hack, Tether notes on its website (archive) that redemption of USDT for real dollars is no longer possible via the Tether website.
+(It is worth noting that there is no record of anyone having redeemed their USDT for dollars at any point before this either.)

 “Until we are able to migrate to the new platform, the purchase or sale of Tether will not be possible directly through tether.to.
 For the time being, though, we invite you to use the services of any one of a dozen global exchanges to acquire or dispose of Tethers for either USD or other cryptocurrencies.
 Such exchanges and other qualified corporate customers can contact Tether directly to arrange for creation and redemption.
 Sadly, however, we cannot create or redeem tether for any U.S.-based customers at this time.”

-November 30, 2017 — Bitfinex hires scrappy New-York based PR firm 5W led by Ronn Torossian.
-5W issues a press release saying that an “audit” from Friedman LLP is forthcoming.
+November 30, 2017 — Bitfinex hires 5W, a scrappy New-York public relations firm led by Ronn Torossian.
+5W promptly issues a press release saying that an “audit” from Friedman LLP is forthcoming.
 The agency also tells journalists they can view Bitfinex’s bank accounts if they sign an non-disclosure agreement first.
 No journalist takes the bait.

 December 4, 2017 — Bitfinex hires law firm Steptoe & Johnson and threatens legal action against critics.
 The exchange does not specify who exactly those critics are, but the obvious target is Bitfinex’ed, the cynical blogger, who continues to accuse Bitfinex of manipulating markets and printing more tether than it can redeem.